 John's Gospel says that "In the beginning was the Word and the Word was God..."
 I don't understand the meaning of "the Word?"
 Is the "Word" a person?
 How can a word be God?

-A. The prologue of John's gospel is an important work within the New Testament because it provides perhaps the clearest statement of Who Jesus was in spiritual terms.
+The prologue of John's gospel is an important work within the New Testament, because it provides perhaps the clearest statement of WHO Jesus was in spiritual terms.
 Essentially, John's prologue states that Jesus was God, but it also seeks to explain, to a certain extent, the nature of Jesus' existence and His role within the Godhead.

 Let's start by examining the opening verses in John's Gospel: